-Pat Fogarty serves as the Senior Vice President of Operations for Addiction Recovery Care overseeing the ARC recovery program, clinical department, medical department, residential treatment centers, outpatient programs, pharmacy, health systems, and revenue cycle throughout the ARC network.
+Pat Fogarty serves as the Chief Operating Officer for Addiction Recovery Care, overseeing the ARC recovery program, clinical department, medical department, residential treatment centers, outpatient programs, pharmacy, health systems, system analytics, and revenue cycle throughout the ARC network.

 Pat comfortably claims the distinction of being someone in long-term recovery and found his purpose in life with opportunities to work in the recovery field.